opiy-org/asterisk-ari-php/README.md

 # Asterisk RESTful Interface (ARI) Client :tada:
-Keep your code nice and clean and save yourself some time while developing your Stasis apps with this object oriented ARI client.
+Keep your code nice and clean and save yourself some time while developing your Stasis apps with this object oriented ARI client library.
 Making RESTful calls to your Asterisk and handle incoming events easy and safe.

 `Implemented with php7.2 and tested for Asterisk 16!`